3fon3fonov/exostriker/README.md

 What is to be implemented:

 * More GP kernels (work in progress).
-* GP on the transit photometry (work in progress).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.
 * A larger arsenal of N-body/dynamical simulation/analysis tools (REBOUND to be included).